Our assessment process

 Our carefully planned transition process is particularly important because of the complex behaviours of the people we work with.
 It is our experience that the success of the early period of a placement is a critical indicator of overall placement success.
 Though there is no "one-size-fits-all" approach, we do have a robust transition process that recognises that many individuals will come to us following extensive periods in hospital with possibly limited experience and skills to manage in a society that may, in some cases, have changed beyond recognition.

 Our assessment team therefore works very closely with our scheme managers, operations team and other professionals to ensure that everything we learn though our assessment is translated into an effective approach.
 It's all about making sure the individual is fully prepared and supported at this vital time.
 To facilitate this, we insist on a minimum two-week transition period, incorporating both day visits and overnight stays, before discharge from the existing placement.

-“All of the people we support come and visit the service during their assessment.
-If all goes well and they like it, they come in for a few hours, then a full day, and then more days and overnight stays; all in what will be thier own flat.
+“All of the people we support come and visit during their assessment.
+If all goes well and they like it, they come in for a few hours, then a full day, and then more days and overnight stays; all in what will be their own flat.
 This staggered approach helps to introduce people gradually to their new environment.”